pinnacle-comp/lua-reference/classes/pinnacle.process.CommandOpts.md

 `unique?`: <code>boolean</code>

-Causes the spawn to fizzle if the process is already running.
+Prevents the spawn from occurring if the process is already running.

 ### once <Badge type="danger" text="nullable" />